WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - LA in getting started with leadership chapter
 - MF in designing the UKRI application with the Turing Way and OLS
 - Supporting the conference on Women in Science and impact of COVID
+- MN in thinking through our training plan
 #### Who helped you this week?
 - MV and SG in designing this tutorial.
     - So thankful to MV who did more than half the work.
 And SG for efficiency.